 Major, Minor, and Local Collectors.
 The collector street system provides land access and traffic circulation within residential neighborhoods, commercial, and industrial areas.
 Collector streets may penetrate residential neighborhoods, distributing traffic from the arterial roads through an area to the ultimate destination.
-The National Classification Function Number for the roads found in these categories are 5 for "major rural collector," 6 for "minor rural collector," and 7 for "local collector."
+The National Classification Function Number for the roads found in these categories are 5 for "major rural collector," and 7 for "local collector."